-Name of service/pol icy/procedure being reviewed: Risk Mana gement and Assurance Policy New or existing serv vice/policy/procedure: Existing Date of Assessment : 31st January 2022 cy/procedure and its implementation ans ne policy or implementation down into are each characteristic (if relevant Protected Characteristic a) Using data and supporting information, what issues, needs or barriers could the protected characteristic groups' experience?
-For example, are there any known health inequality or access issues to consider? b) What is already in place in the policy or its implementation to address any inequalities or barriers to access including under representation at clinics, screening? c) Please state any barriers that still need to be addressed and any proposed actions to eliminate inequality The area of policy of r its implementation being assessed: Race and Ethnicity There are no known equality issues associated with implementation of this policy.
+Name of service/pol icy/procedure being reviewed: Risk Mana gement and Assurance Policy New or existing serv vice/policy/procedure: Existing Date of Assessment : 14 th January 2025 cy/procedure and its implementation ans ne policy or implementation down into area each characteristic (if relevant Protected Characteristic a) Using data and supporting information, what issues, needs or barriers could the protected characteristic groups' experience?
+For example, are there any known health inequality or access issues to consider? b) What is already in place in the policy or its implementation to address any inequalities or barriers to access including under representation at clinics, screening? c) Please state any barriers that still need to be addressed and any proposed actions to eliminate inequality The area of policy of r its implementation being assessed: 1 Race and Ethnicity There are no known equality issues associated with implementation of this policy.
 The policy describes business process requirements and as such is neutral with regard to potential inequalities.
 None.
 Gender See above.
 See above.
 None.
 Age See above.
 See above.
 None.
 Religion See above.
 See above.
 None.
 Disability See above.
 See above.
 None.
 Sexuality See above.
 See above.
 None.
 Pregnancy and Maternity See above.
 See above.
 None.
 Gender Reassignment See above.
+See above.
+None.
+Marriage and Civil Partnership See above.
 See above.
 None.